ai-cfia/dev-rel-docs/handling-exception-training.md

 ### Different ways of handling an Exception

-#### 3 Steps to handle exception
+#### 3 Steps to Handle Exception

 1. **Predict what exceptions can happen**.
-You can even fail the program voluntarily to discover what exception are raised.
+You can even fail the program voluntarily to discover what exceptions are raised.
 1. If **custom exception**, use the raise keyword.
 1. **Determine where the exception needs to be handled in your code.**